Understand authentication policies

 Authentication policies for Atlassian Government Cloud

 An authentication policy allows you set SAML single sign-on for managed accounts, which is a customer responsibility requirement.
-In an Atlassian Government environment, your authentication policy looks similar to Policy 2 in the illustration above.
+There is no local directory in Atlassian Government environments because you are required to manage all members from your identity provider.

 From an authentication policy, you see settings for two-step verification, third-party login, and password requirements.
 However, you are unable to set these options from an authentication policy when you enforce SAML single sign-on.
-A local directory is also unavailable when you are required to manage all members from your identity provider.

 Multiple authentication policies